 When comparing ACT prep courses, we focused on four main areas: course accessibility, comprehensiveness, study materials and support from instructors.
 We ranked each company based on how they performed in each category.

 In the interest of providing useful recommendations to everyone, we required all of our finalists to offer online ACT prep courses that students can attend from anywhere.
 We favored companies that offered a variety of course formats to suit all different learning styles and schedules.
 Self-study programs work best for students who prefer to learn independently while an in-person course is a good fit for those who feel more comfortable in a classroom environment.
 Live online courses are a happy medium, giving you the flexibility to study from home with the interactivity of a classroom course.
-Our top two companies, Kaplan and The Princeton Review, offer courses in all three of the formats listed above.
+Our top two companies,

 Next, we looked at how well each company covers the material tested on the ACT.
 We required each of them to provide at least 15 hours of instruction covering all sections of the exam.
 Student reviews also played a big role.
 The true effectiveness of an ACT prep course is measured in how well prepared you feel on test day and whether your score improves from where you began.
 All of our finalists fared well in this category, with The Princeton Review garnering especially high praise.